nomi-nonsz/nomi-nonsz/README.md

 - 🇮🇩️ i live in Indonesia
 - 💻️ i make web and game
 - 📚️ i'm still in high school
+- 💡 i have 3 years of experience

 ### Preference